Spectrum-CETB/Spectober_Fest/projects_Advanced/README.md

 As the title above suggests this folder is for projects.
 So if you are completely new to programming you can navigate to [coding_freshmen](https://github.com/Spectrum-CETB/Spectober_Fest/tree/main/coding_freshmen) folder.
 This folder is for **advanced level projects**.
 If you want to work on intermediate level projects then navigate to [projects_Intermediate](https://github.com/Spectrum-CETB/Spectober_Fest/tree/main/projects_Intermediate) folder.

 ### **This folder consist of folders of different domains related to software and hardware.
-You can find differnt domains in the list given below.**
+You can find different domains in the list given below.**

 | SL No.| Domains | Languages( can be used ) | Abbreviation |
 | :---------------: | :---------------: | :---------------: | :---------------: |